 or the maximum heater-to-cathode resistance may be exceeded.
 Many data

 sheets do not quote this so it is advisable not to make it greater than

 100k.
 A fairly large value capacitor (C1) can also be added to ensure

 a smooth DC reference.
 It's actual value is not critical, anything over 10uF should

 DC heater supplies: Properly designed DC supplies do not cause

-hum since the stray current between filament and cathode is unchanging.
+hum since the stray current between filament and cathode is constant and therefore inaudible.